LGVProd/holbertonschool-shell/io_redirections_and_filters/README.md

-2-Added script that displays the content of the 'passwd' file 3-Added script that displays the contents of both the 'passwd' and the 'hosts' file 4-Added script that displays the last 10 lines of the 'passwd' file
+2-Added script that displays the content of the 'passwd' file 3-Added script that displays the contents of both the 'passwd' and the 'hosts' file 4-Added script that displays the last 10 lines of the 'passwd' file 5-Added script that displays the first 10 lines of the 'passwd' file